 Bring back your waste (even organic) nature digests them badly!
-And no fire that destroys the ground for thousands of years!
+And no fires : they destroy the ground for thousands of years!

 Stay discreet, wild animals live here

-In nature we are always on the property of others so respect cultures, do not trample the hay meadows which will be used to feed the cattle in winter!
+In nature we are always on the property of others so respect plantations, do not trample the hay meadows which will be used to feed the cattle in winter!

-For my safety and that of the herds, close fences and gates carefully after my visit.
+For my safety and that of the herds, I close fences and gates carefully after my visit.

-Do not disturb pets or herds and keep her Dog on leash.
+I so not disturb pets or herds and I keep my dog on a leash.

 Know and respect the markup.